Efficient Isomorphism for $S_d$-graphs and $T$-graphs: Introduction

 A \emph{graph} is a pair $G=(V,E)$ where $V=V(G)$ is the \emph{finite} vertex set and $E=E(G)$ is the edge set -- a set of unordered pairs of vertices.
 A \emph{subdivision} of an edge $\{u,v\}$ of a graph $G$ is the operation of replacing $\{u,v\}$ with a new vertex $x$ and two new edges $\{u,x\}$ and~$\{x,v\}$.
 Two graphs $G_1$ and $G_2$ are called \emph{isomorphic} and denoted by $G_1\simeq G_2$, if~there exists a bijection $f: V(G_1) \rightarrow V(G_2)$, called an {\em isomorphism}, such that $\{ u,v \} \in E(G_1)$ if and only if $\{ f(u),f(v)\} \in E(G_2)$ for all $\{ u,v \} \subseteq V(G_1)$.

-The \emph{graph isomorphism problem} is to determine whether given two graphs are isomorphic.
-It is in a sense a very special problem in computer science, as it is neither expected to be polynomial-time solvable, nor believed to be NP-hard.
+The \emph{graph isomorphism problem} is to determine whether the two given graphs are isomorphic.
+It is in a sense a quite special problem in computer science; on one hand, under some widely-believed complexity-theoretic assumptions, it can be shown that graph isomorphism is not an NP-hard problem, while on the other hand, a polynomial-time algorithm for graph isomorphism is still elusive (and not everybody expects existence of such algorithm).
 It has actually defined its own complexity class \emph{GI} of the problems which are reducible in polynomial time to graph isomorphism.
-Nevertheless, it has been shown to be solvable efficiently for various natural graph classes such as trees, planar and interval graphs \cite{AHU,planarLinear,recogIntervalLinear}.
+The current state of the art is a quasi-polynomial algorithm of Babai~\cite{DBLP:conf/stoc/Babai16}.
+Nevertheless, the problem has been shown to be solvable efficiently for various natural graph classes such as trees, planar and permutation graphs \cite{AHU,planarLinear,DBLP:journals/networks/Colbourn81} and for parameterized classes such as those listed below.

-A (decision) problem with a parameter $k$ belongs to a class \textbf{FPT} if it can be solved in time $f(k)\cdot n^{\mathcal{O}(1)}$ where $f$ is a computable~function and $n$ is the size of the input instance.
+A (decision) problem with a parameter $k$ belongs to the class \textbf{FPT} if it can be solved in time $f(k)\cdot n^{\mathcal{O}(1)}$ where $f$ is a computable~function and $n$ is the size of the input instance.
 Similarly, a decision problem with a parameter $k$ belongs to \textbf{XP} if it can be solved in time $f(k)\cdot n^{g(k)}$ where $f$ and $g$ are two computable~functions and $n$ is the size of the input.
-Even though the graph isomorphism problem has not been studied as intensively as other ``classical'' graph problems in the parameterized setting, some of the well-known parameterizations yielding to \textbf{FPT}- and \textbf{XP}-time algorithms are the eigenvalue multiplicity, tree-depth, tree-width, max degree and genus \cite{eigenmul,treedepth,treewidth,degree,genus}.
+Even though the graph isomorphism problem has not been studied as intensively as other ``classical'' graph problems in the parameterized setting, some of the well-known parameterizations yielding to \textbf{FPT}- and \textbf{XP}-time algorithms are the maximum degree~\cite{DBLP:journals/jcss/Luks82}, eigenvalue multiplicity~\cite{eigenmul}, genus~\cite{genus,DBLP:journals/corr/Kawarabayashi15a,DBLP:conf/esa/Neuen21}, tree-depth~\cite{treedepth} and tree-width~\cite{treewidth}.

 Now, let us briefly introduce the graph classes which are the subject of our research.
 The \emph{intersection graph} $G$ of a finite collection of sets $\{S_1, \dots, S_n\}$ is a simple undirected graph in which each set $S_i$ is associated with a vertex $v_i \in V(G)$ and each pair $v_i,v_j$ of vertices is joined by an edge if and only if the corresponding sets have a non-empty intersection, i.e. $\{v_i,v_j\} \in E(G) \iff S_i \cap S_j \neq \emptyset$.
 The relevant special collections of sets are described below.